The library in Concepción is a very special place for Reading Village.

 The Concepción Biblioteca opened and became an immediate success, drawing children and teens from the town and the surrounding area.

-During one of our recent trips to check in on how the Leaders and Readers programs were doing, and to connect with our staff and students, we were able to observe a reading session held in the comfortable and welcoming space.
+During one of our recent trips to check in on how the Leaders and Readers Program was doing, and to connect with our staff and students, we were able to observe a reading session held in the comfortable and welcoming space.

-And it was truly a tribute to the dedication and commitment of our teens, who have not only transformed a physical space, but have brought into being a culture of literacy and a passion for reading and an acknowledgement of the importance of education.
+And it was truly a tribute to the dedication and commitment of our teens, who have not only transformed a physical space, but have brought into being a culture of literacy, a passion for reading, and a community-wide acknowledgement of the importance of education.